 Is your asphalt driveway cracked, faded, stained, or otherwise not showing off the true beauty of your home?
-A cracked driveway is not only unsafe, but cracks will only widen over time.
+A cracked driveway is unsafe, and cracks will only widen over time.
 Besides that, faded, stained driveways are unsightly and bring down your home's value.

-With materials and tools purchased at your local home center, you can repair those cracks and seal the entire driveway for a nice, fresh, black like-new appearance again.
+With materials and tools purchased at your local home center, you can repair those cracks and seal the entire driveway for a fresh, like-new appearance again.

 Driveway and Crack Sealing Basics